Intravenous/Project-2/README.md

 `Home`

-Stylistically we decide upon a very simple hero home page that both announced what the application did and provided links for the applications two functions.
+Stylistically we decided upon a very simple hero home page that both announced what the application did and provided links for the applications two functions.

 * Search - enabled a user to search Deezer by artist or track.
 * Birthday Playlist - enabled a user to enter their birthdate and receive a playlist.